JMorado/ParaMol/README.md

  - Parallel and serial computation of the objective .</li>
  - Optimization algorithms: Scipy Optimizers, Monte Carlo, Gradient Descent, Simulated Annealing.</li>
  - QM engines: ASE, DFTB+, AMBER.</li>

+# Tests
+ ParaMol uses the [pytest](https://docs.pytest.org/en/stable/) framework to test the code. pytest can be install though pip:

+    pip install -U pytest

+ Once pytest is installed, the tests can be run by simply typing

+    pytest

+ in ParaMol's root directory.

 # Contact